Steve Walters: Background

-Walters was born in Rockhampton, Queensland His family relocated to Ipswich, QLD when he were a young boy.
-Steve is the eldest of the three Walters brothers (Kerrod and Kevin), but was the last of them to gain Australian Test selection honours.
+Walters was born in Rockhampton, Queensland.
+His family relocated to Ipswich, QLD when he was a young boy.
+Steve is the younger brother of Ipswich Jets winger Brett and older brother of Andrew and twins (Kerrod and Kevin).

 Playing career

 In Ipswich there that he started his playing career for the Booval club.
-He then played in the Brisbane Rugby League for the Norths club.
-In 1986 Walters made his Winfield Cup debut with the Canberra Raiders.
+In 1984, he moved to the Northern Suburbs club in the Brisbane Rugby League, where his brother Brett played on the wing.
+Walters' first-grade debut came in Norths' 37–4 loss to the Redcliffe Dolphins in Round 8 of the 1984 BRL season, after the club lost two hookers to injury in the pre-season and Winfield State League.
+In 1986 Walters made his New South Wales Rugby League debut with the Canberra Raiders.
 He played for Canberra at hooker in the 1987 NSWRL season's grand final loss to the Manly Sea Eagles alongside his brother Kevin.
 Walters played for Canberra at hooker in the 1989 NSWRL season's first ever premiership victory over the Balmain Tigers alongside his brother Kevin as well.
 He then traveled with the Raiders to England for the 1989 World Club Challenge, playing hooker in their loss to British champions, Widnes.

 Walters was selected by Queensland to play at hooker for game I of the 1990 State of Origin series, being replaced by his brother Kerrod for games II and III.
 Walters played in the 1990 NSWRL season's grand final at hooker in the Raiders' victory over the Penrith Panthers.
 Walters was selected as Queensland's hooker for all three games of the 1991 State of Origin series, being named man-of-the-match in game II.
 He was then selected as Australia's hooker for all three games of the 1991 Trans-Tasman Test series against New Zealand.
 The Canberra Raiders reached the 1991 NSWRL season's grand final and Walters played at hooker in the loss to the Penrith Panthers.